Medically reviewed by Katelyn Hagerty, FNP

-Speaking with a mental health professional can provide different methods to help manage the disappointment and sadness stemming from a stressful event.
+Speaking with a mental health professional can provide different methods and coping skills to help manage the disappointment and sadness stemming from a stressful event.

-In person or online counseling may also help change negative ways of thinking into more positive beliefs about life and personal abilities.
+In-person or online counseling or online psychiatry may also help change negative ways of thinking into more positive beliefs about life and personal abilities.
 This may be learned through behavioral therapy sessions.

-For those living with a family member or loved one struggling with affective disorders, family therapy may teach the appropriate care for all family members involved to properly cope with the change.
+For those living with a family member or loved one struggling with affective disorders, data published in the Cochrane Database of Systematic Reviews indicates family therapy may teach the appropriate care for all family members involved to properly cope with the change.

 It’s also easy to find psychiatric evaluations, personal therapy, and anonymous support groups online, to help manage mental health challenges.